<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 Step 4: Set the Number of Worker Nodes

-Specify how many worker nodes your cluster should have, anywhere from 1 to 20 nodes is supported.
+Specify the number of worker nodes your cluster should have; a range of 1 to 20 nodes is supported.

 Step 5: Choose the OS Image